40 brainstorming techniques to unlock great ideas as a group

 Start by inviting silent self-reflection on a shared challenge or question before then moving to pairs, foursomes, and then entire group ideation.
 One of the many benefits of this brainstorming technique is that everyone gets a chance to contribute freely and share their ideas in a structured way.
 In groups where conversation can become dominated by strong personalities or not everyone gets a chance to speak, this method is well worth employing.

 After first generating ideas solo and as a team, this ideation game asks team members to pair up with members of another team and share ideas.
 Each member then returns to their own team and presents two ideas – one of their own, and one from the other team – while the rest of the team guesses whose is whose.
-It’s interesting to see how participants package and present generated ideas and find ways to improve them organically as part of the idea-sharing process.
+It’s interesting to see how participants package and present generated ideas and find ways to improve them organically as part of a rapid ideation.

 When approaching the idea generation process it can be tempting for a team to go with what’s worked in the past and get locked into what appears to be working.
-Brainstorming and creativity games that challenge the status quo and challenge teams in ways they don’t expect can be especially effective when generating ideas.
+Games that challenge the status quo and challenge teams in ways they don’t expect can be especially effective when generating ideas.

 The Creative Dice is a brainstorming technique that encourages participants to work in three minute bursts and work on either specification, investigation, ideation, incubation, Iteration or integration based on a roll of the dice.
 By moving between different modes, this method prevents premature closure of one line of ideation and keeps the session energized and engaging.
 What’s more, the non-linear thinking can help with idea development too!